DISCOVER OUR UNDERGRADUATE PROGRAMS

 The minor in criminal justice has been designed to ground students in the basics of criminology and criminal justice.
 18 credits are required for the completion of the minor

 *It is required that CJ minors complete courses 47:202:102 Criminology, and 47:202:103 Introduction to Criminal Justice.

 Double Major Requirements

 Students often wish to complete a double major and are unsure how this affects course selection.
 There are three minimal requirements to graduate from Rutgers NCAS/UC‐N and The School of Criminal Justice with a Baccalaureate degree: 1) satisfactory completion of all college core curriculum requirements; 2) satisfactory completion of the requirements of both majors; and 3) completion of at least 120 credits with a minimum grade point average of a 2.0.

 Any student planning a double major should consult with an NCAS or UC –N counselor, as well as an academic advisor in each of the two departments.

 ACCELERATED MASTER’S PROGRAM (B.S./M.A.)

-The Accelerated Masters program (B.S. /M.A. joint degree) makes it possible for highly motivated and qualified undergraduate students who determine early in their postsecondary education that they wish to pursue graduate studies in criminal justice, this five-year joint bachelor of science/master of arts (B.S. /M.A.) program makes it possible to earn a baccalaureate degree from Newark College of Arts and Sciences (NCAS), University College-Newark (UC-N), or other participating institutions and a master’s degree from the School of Criminal Justice.
+The Accelerated Master’s program (B.S. /M.A. joint degree) makes it possible for highly motivated and qualified undergraduate students who determine early in their postsecondary education that they wish to pursue graduate studies in criminal justice.
+This five-year joint bachelor of science/master of arts (B.S. /M.A.) program makes it possible to earn a baccalaureate degree from the School of Criminal Justice, Newark College of Arts and Sciences (NCAS), University College-Newark (UC-N), or other participating institutions and a Master’s degree from the School of Criminal Justice.

 There are several requirements before one can be considered for admission into this program: